webbOF/SmileAdventure/frontend/docker-react/src/components/ai/README.md

 ## 🔌 Integration with AIService

-All components integrate with the existing `aiService.ts` through:
+All components integrate with the `aiService.js` through:

 1. **WebSocket Connection**: Real-time data streaming
 2. **API Calls**: Fetching recommendations and analysis